diverso-lab/transformo/README.md

 # Validation Environment (Drupal MySQL -> WordPress MySQL)

-In this section we detail how to generate a Drupal instance with test data as source system and an empty WordPress instance as target system to validate the migration functionality of the transformo framework.
+In this section we detail how to generate a Drupal instance with sample data as source system and an empty WordPress instance as target system to validate the migration functionality of the transformo framework.
 We first must clone the repository:
 ```
 $ git clone https://github.com/diverso-lab/transformo
 $ cd transformo